josephwilliams/class_wizard/README.md

 Primus flaps his mighty wings and descends before
     the frightened wayfarers.
 '7, 11, 17, 3!', he putters, fluent
     only in primes.
 But Pixel understands every syllable.
     Primus is hungry.
-And hungry dragons need to eat.
+And hungry dragons must eat.
 Primus is distracted!
 Palindrome distracts Primus with sand-paper licks Primus is distracted!